 The dimensions of the prism can be expressed in terms of side length a and height h.

-The total surface area of the prism is equal to the sum of the area of its lateral surface and the doubled area of base.
+The prism's total surface area is equal to its lateral surface area and the doubled area of the base.

 The regular triangular prism can be inscribed into the cylinder.

 The formula for the radius of the cylinder: